Small Claims

 - Lawsuits For Unpaid Rent In Small Claims CourtUndoubtedly, most landlords and tenants deal with each other peacefully and with a required degree of dignity.
 Well… The fact, nonetheless, is that the Landlord and Tenant Board looks like the busiest quasi-judicial body in the province.
 Conflicts between landlords… Read more: Lawsuits For Unpaid Rent In Small Claims Court

 - Things You Really Need to Sue Contractor.
 Small Claims CourtHome renovation or reconstruction is one of the most common subjects for litigation in the Small Claims Court.
-For this reason, you need to think about possible litigation with your contractor pre-emptively.
-You should start gathering documents and other evidence… Read more: Things You Really Need to Sue Contractor.
+For this reason, you should consider potential litigation with your contractor preemptively.
+You should start gathering documents and other evidence before any… Read more: Things You Really Need to Sue Contractor.
 Small Claims Court

 - How to Succeed in Small Claims Court MotionThe Ontario Small Claims Court process provides for several types of court hearings and appearances.
-Here, we discuss one type of Small Claims Court hearings and procedural tools – motions.
-Small Claims Court Motions A motion is a procedural tool to… Read more: How to Succeed in Small Claims Court Motion
+Here, we discuss one type of Small Claims Court hearing and procedural tool: motions.
+Small Claims Court Motions A motion is a procedural tool used… Read more: How to Succeed in Small Claims Court Motion

 - What are my expenses to handle a Small Claims Court case?Like other courts, the Small Claims Court, of course, collects fees for every step of the procedure that either party takes.
 The plaintiff’s (claimant’s) process begins with registering a small claim.
 The claim filing fee is $108.00.
 If the plaintiff… Read more: What are my expenses to handle a Small Claims Court case?